irodimus/flexy/README.md

 You also have the option of remove out-of-season collections all together by setting the `DELETE_OUT_OF_SEASON_COLLECTIONS` variable to `True` in `settings.py`.
 Else, you can just hide the collection from the main view (mode 0) by setting it to `False`.
-If you choose, to delete the collection, it will still be rebuilt and available when it's in season.
+If you choose to delete the collection, it will still be rebuilt and available when it is in season.

 #### write a JSON of movies missing from Trakt lists